lewagon/seatrain/README.md

 # wait 10 minutes while environment is being created
 ```

-This will build images for all the services in generated `docker-compose`, set up volumes (by first removing any pre-existing values), install Ruby and JS dependencies, and drop-create-migrate development database (inside the dedicated volume).
+This will build images for all the services in generated `docker-compose`, set up volumes (by first removing any pre-existing ones), install Ruby and JS dependencies, and drop-create-migrate development database (inside the dedicated volume).

 > :warning: You don't have to run `dip provision` every time you return to the project.
 Think of this command as "set things up for me initially" or "I give up, nuke my whole environment and create again"